Williamson County Market Analysis

 Analysis Using Comparable Sales

-Using comparable sales to determine market value is the most accurate method of appraisal in a rapidly changing housing market as it reflects the actions of buyers and sellers in the market.
-Once comparable sales for a subject property are determined, adjustments are made for time, physical/functional differences between properties, etc. to arrive at "adjusted sale prices," which will be used to arrive at an indicated value for the subject property.
+Using comparable sales to determine market value is often the most accurate method of appraisal for residential property as it reflects the actions of buyers and sellers in the market.
+Once comparable sales for a subject property are determined, adjustments are made for time and physical/functional differences between the properties to arrive at "adjusted sale prices," which are then used to arrive at an indicated value for the subject property.

 For more information: Residential Valuation Approach